ICI3D/ICI3D.github.io/daidd/index.md

 ## Course fees

 The course registration fee is US$2,250 or €2,000.
 A discounted fee of ZAR$30,000 is available to participants from low and middle income countries.
 The registration fee includes room and board for the duration of the Clinic, as well as course materials.
 A small number of full and partial scholarships may be available for Clinic participants from the US and Africa.
-Participants are responsible for covering their own travel expenses (and visa fees, where applicable).
+Participants are responsible for covering their own travel expenses (including visa fees, where applicable).
 Instructions for paying the course fee will be made available to successful applicants in early November.

 ## Venue